 200 Wollombi Road, Cessnock NSW 2325

-Open from 10am Friday and Saturday (other days by appointment only).
+Open from 10am Fridays and Saturdays (other days by appointment only)

 An extensive range of local creations are on display and for sale at the Centre.
 Marthaville is also available for hire and is the ideal space to host community activities, exhibitions, celebrations and meetings.